swisschain/Lykke-HftApi-Docs/source/index.html.md

 ## Authorization

-You can create API keys on this page https://wallet.lykke.com/wallets/hft
+You can create your API keys on this page https://wallet.lykke.com/wallets/hft.
+You can also check our step by step guide [here](https://support.lykke.com/hc/en-us/articles/360000552605-How-do-I-create-an-API-Wallet-).

 To use the API keys you should just add a header `Authorization: Bearer <your API Key>` with the bearer token on your request.